7 Best Deadlift Variations, Their Benefits & Alternarives

 The hex bar deadlift is comparatively easier and safer than any other form of deadlift.
 It puts less stress on the lower back, which is important for people with back issues.

-Hence it is safer for the back and prevents any injuries.
-A trap bar deadlift is a versatile form of deadlift that allows you to lift more weight and perform extras reps and sets.
+Hence, it is safer for the back and prevents any injuries.
+A trap bar deadlift is a versatile form of deadlift that allows you to lift more weight and perform extra reps and sets.

 1. Stand straight with your feet hip-width apart.
-Push your hips back, bend your knees, and lower yourself to grab the handles of the trap bar.
+Push your hips back, bend your knees, and lower yourself to grab the trap bar’s handles.

 2. Keep your chest up and shoulder blades down so that you can lift the weight powerfully.